Summer 2026: Montréal cultural guide for families

 SAT – Quartier des spectacles

 Exhibitions and immersive experiences come together in this creative laboratory dedicated to the development of digital culture.
 Inside the Satosphere, enjoy a fully immersive audiovisual experience with teens and children alike.
-On March 28, 2026, don’t miss Petit SAT Fest: a family‑friendly program of 360° immersive short films presented in the dome, inviting all ages to explore poetic and playful worlds together, along with an on‑site interactive animation creation booth.
-Free admission for children under 2.
+Be sure to explore the SAT workshops offered for youth aged 7 to 17.

 HISTORICAL EXHIBITIONS